-Our Committees Working
+Our Committees Are Working for You

-To support this effort, the DMMP leverages a series of stakeholder advisory committees that assist in the implementation of the DMMP.
+To support this effort, the DMMP leverages a series of stakeholder oversight and advisory committees that assist in the implementation of the DMMP.
 The committees listed below anchor that engagement and advise on virtually all elements of what, where, when, and how we do what we do.

 Learn more about each committee and its function.
-Select the Details button for upcoming meetings, past agendas and summaries, membership and more.
+Select the Details button for upcoming meetings, past agendas and summaries, membership, and more.

 The Executive Committee was statutorily established to make decisions regarding the management of dredged material in Maryland.
 Membership is prescribed by the law, and the Committee is co-chaired by the Secretary of the Department of Transportation and Secretary of the Department of Natural Resources.